kammitama5/kammitama5.github.io/_posts/2018-1-25-Thursday-January-25th.md

 - I saw a lovely video today about this on Programmers vs Scientists and what each can learn from the other.
   It's called ["The Two Cultures of Programming"](https://www.youtube.com/watch?v=C3iR_PknlFc), by Joshua Ballanco.
   Very interesting.
+- I have to say secretly that this would be probably the best way I'd want to work.
+I don't get excited about libraries or learning new frameworks.
+Programming Languages, yes; but only in the way they solve problems (who uses the tools, how the language is constructed).
+I wonder if hanging out with him every Thursday has made me this way? :D
 - There was a lively chat about Data from Satellites, Data Visualization and Explorer 1.

 <img src="/images/explorer/e4.png" width="400">